alphagov/govwifi-smoke-tests/README.md

 - `GOOGLE_API_CREDENTIALS` - token for the Google API.
 - `GOOGLE_API_TOKEN_DATA` - token for the Google API.
 - `NOTIFY_FIELD` - the notify email prefix, for the given environment, govwifi(development, staging, blank)
+- `RADIUS_KEY` - Key to allow access to radius, this is located in the admin app > org > locations
+- `RADIUS_IPS` - allow list for radius, again located in the admin app > org > locations
+- `NOTIFY_SMOKETEST_API_KEY` - api key for notify, see Notify App.
+- `NOTIFY_GO_TEMPLATE_ID` - Template ID for template, see Notify App.
+- `GOVWIFI_PHONE_NUMBER` -  Phone number for the gov wifi virtual phone
+- `SMOKETEST_PHONE_NUMBER` - gPhone number for the smoke test user virtual phone

 An example of setting the environment variables
 ```